qrzn23/min/wip/l418/content.md

 Bou Sada.
 November 28, 1909.
 9:30-10:15 A.M.

-### The Cry of the 22nd Aethyr, Which is Called LIN^[LIN = ♋♐♏ ןס ח is Chassan, ruler of Air; also, Strength.
+### The Cry of the 22nd Aethyr

+#### Which is Called LIN^[LIN = ♋♐♏ ןס ח is Chassan, ruler of Air; also, Strength.
 118 = 2 x 59.
 59 = Brethren (referred especially to Lilith and Samael).
 LIN declares therefore the Twins concealed in Heru-Ra-Ha.
 118 is also "to change, pass, renew" and "to ferment"; indicating the Formula of Horus; His first Formula is that of BABALON, for He is as yet within Her womb.
 But see note on 10th Aire, regarding PARAOAN.]

 There comes first into the stone the mysterious table of forty-nine squares.^[See *The Equinox*, I, VII, page 231.
 This table contains the names of the Angels of the Seven Planetary Spheres: Shabathiel, Tzedquiel, Madimiel, Shemashiel, Negahal, Kokabiel, and Levaniel.
 This seven-fold arrangement is of the Sigil of A∴ A∴ Babalon.
 See Book of Lies, Cap.
 49. And she is the Mother of Heru-Ra-Ha.]
 It is surrounded by an innumerable company of angels; these angels are of all kinds, — some brilliant and flashing as gods, down to elemental creatures.
 The light comes and goes on the tablet; and now it is steady, and I perceive that each letter of the tablet is composed of forty-nine other letters, in a language which looks like that of Honorius; but when I would read, the letter that I look at becomes indistinct at once.